 Mrs E just moved into a Residential Care Home

-We pointed out that her pensions would likely rise LESS than the cost of care, so the shortfall would likely increase over the years.
+We pointed out that her pensions may rise LESS than the cost of Care, so the shortfall may increase over the years.

-We ensured she obtained the Higher Rate Attendance Allowance which secured around £1500 pa extra income, which immediately helped towards care costs.
+We ensured she obtained the Higher Rate Attendance Allowance which secured around £1866 pa (April 2024) extra income, which immediately helped towards Care costs.

 On thorough analysis of the position and options an Immediate Care Fees Annuity (ICFA) was recommended.
-One payment to an insurance company of £109,000 ensured a payment, tax free, to the care home of £25,000 pa, increasing by 3% pa.
-So, in 2 steps (AA and ICFA) we were able to secure Mrs E's care funding, for ever, and savings would never run out and the home did not need to be sold, if they decided not to.
+One payment to an insurance company of £189,000 ensured a payment, tax free, to the care home of £49,000 pa, increasing by 7% pa.
+So, in two steps (AA and ICFA) we were able to secure Mrs E's care funding, for ever, and savings would never run out and the home did not need to be sold, if they decided not to.

 We considered with them, too: what if Mrs E died shortly after making the one-off payment?

-We offered also a Deferred Care Fees Annuity, which would have cost, instead, £73,000 and Mrs E would have paid for care fees herself for the first 2 years.
+We offered also a Deferred Care Fees Annuity, which would have cost, instead, £63,000 and Mrs E would have paid for care fees herself for the first two years.
 If Mrs E had died, within 2 years, then the fees would have stopped.
 They decided to set up the Immediate Annuity.

 Mr B had not established Lasting Powers of Attorney when he had a stroke